 Failure to diagnose cancer is one of the most common types of medical malpractice, but proving negligence is challenging.
-If you suspect that a doctor, nurse practitioner, or physician’s assistant failed to diagnose your cancer or misdiagnosed it, let a highly regarded Virginia medical malpractice attorney review your case, including a close examination of the medical records, and advise you.
+If you suspect that a doctor, nurse practitioner, or physician’s assistant failed to diagnose your cancer or misdiagnosed it, let a highly regarded Roanoke medical malpractice attorney review your case, including a close examination of the medical records, and advise you.

 The dedicated trial attorneys at Lichtenstein Law Group PLC, led by founding attorney John Lichtenstein, have the resources and experience to pursue cases of medical malpractice.
 No case result can predict the same in any other case, every case is different.
 But Mr. Lichtenstein and Lichtenstein Law Group PLC has obtained numerous results, many exceeding $1 million across many different types of failure to diagnose cancer cases.
 In fact, our law firm often receives case referrals from other attorneys because we are prepared to take on cases that require this type of extensive investigation, recruitment of expert witnesses and substantial upfront costs.